-If you want to start a business, but are having a hard time narrowing your list down to a single, successful business idea for your small town is stressing you out, don’t worry.
+If you want to start a business, but are having a hard time narrowing your list down to a single, successful business idea for your small town, don’t worry.
 We’ve got your back.

 We’ve also come up with 27 of the most promising potential business ideas for small towns.
 So read on below and thank us later.

 1. Coffee Shop and Bar

 When you think of your neighborhood coffee shop and bar, you might not think of the same establishment.
 But if your town is small enough, and clientele scarce, merging these two business ideas might be just what the mayor ordered.

 Now, before you go telling us that combining after school 12-year-olds and college 21-year-olds is a terrible idea, hear us out.
 We’re not suggesting a full-on bar, simply a coffee shop that after 4 pm also serves wine and beer.
 The concept behind being a coffee shop that serves alcohol is that in the post-noon hours, coffee consumption begins to taper off significantly.
 If you’re looking to stay open later and need the cash, filling an additional need in your small community is the perfect business idea.
 Now you not only have a place for business meetings and freelancers, but also happy hours and first dates.